mscook/CV/CV.rst

 Of note/in the media:

-**Global dissemination of a multidrug resistant Escherichia coli clone** (cited over 100 times): tracking the the global footprint and transmission of an almost completely antibiotic resistant urinary tract infection causing bacteria.
+**Global dissemination of a multidrug resistant Escherichia coli clone** (cited over 100 times): tracking the the global footprint and transmission of an almost completely antibiotic resistant urinary tract infection causing bacteria using whole genome sequencing.

-**Hospital-wide eradication of a nosocomial Legionella pneumophila serogroup 1 outbreak**: tracking a Legionella outbreak in Brisbane's Wesley hospital.
+**Hospital-wide eradication of a nosocomial Legionella pneumophila serogroup 1 outbreak**: tracking a Legionella outbreak in Brisbane's Wesley hospital using whole genome sequencing.

 References